oiiku/oiiku-mongodb-clojure/README.md

 # oiiku-mongodb

+Warning: not battle proven!
+This is a very early preview release.

-A collection of tools for working with MongoDB from Clojure.
+A small wrapper on top of the Monger MongoDB library, for working with MongoDB from Clojure apps.

+Open sourced it after someone on the Clojure IRC channel wanted to see it.
+It's not currently in release quality (lack of documentation etc).

 ## Connecting

-We don't use the horrible global singleton of the underlying library.
+We don't use the global singleton of the underlying library.
 You need to create a connection and pass it to all database operations.

-    (def connection (oiiku-mongodb.db/create-connection "name-of-database"))
+    (def db (oiiku-mongodb.db/create-db "name-of-database"))

 It's up to you to make this connection available so that you can pass it to your queries.

+We prefer a functional system that easily allows us to have multiple instances of our application in one process, for example.
+The default singleton of Monger makes that a bit cumbersome.

 ## Models